devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

 ```
 ### Installing Apache Web Server

 For installing Apache server I followed this [documentation](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04).
-The way documentation is written is easy to understand.
+This documentation is written is easy to understand.

 Step 1 — Installing Apache